Michael Flynn in talks with Congress, wary of prosecution

 A congressional aide confirmed that discussions with the Senate intelligence committee involved immunity.
 The aide spoke on the condition of anonymity to discuss private conversations.

-House intelligence committee spokesman Jack Langer said Flynn has not offered to testify to the committee in exchange for immunity.
+House intelligence committee spokesman Jack Langer said Flynn has not offered to testify to the panel in exchange for immunity.

 Four other Trump associates have come forward in recent weeks, saying they would talk to the committees.
 As of Wednesday, the Senate intelligence committee had asked to interview 20 people as part of the probe.